amylily1011/amylily1011.github.io/content/projects/projectDirectory/maasSiteManager/index.md

 ***
 **Reflection & Learnings:**

-- At scale, infrastructure management is about visibility and delegation.
-Our users didn’t want more automation — they wanted control at a glance.
+- At scale, infrastructure management is about visibility and delegation. **Our users didn’t want more automation — they wanted control at a glance.**

-- Prototypes revealed the need for progressive disclosure: too much detail overwhelmed users; too little left them unsure.
+- Prototypes revealed the need for progressive disclosure: **too much detail overwhelmed users; too little left them unsure.**

-- This work taught me to translate distributed system constraints into human-friendly control models.
+- Designing for distributed systems UX requires aligning **technical constraints with cognitive load**
+- Early prototyping can influence **long-term product direction** in infra platforms